Canop/broot/website/docs/documentation/usage.md

 The easiest is to just execute it from inside the application (the verb is also accessible with the `:pt` shortcut).
 This quits broot and you find the tree on your console, without the status line and the input, but with the same filtering state as when you were browsing.

-With the `--out` command, the tree is written in a passed file.
-For example `br --out test.txt`.

-!!!
-Note
-	It's not possible today to simply redirect the output of broot into a file with `>>>`.

-You don't have to enter broot, you may also directly get the tree by using the [`--cmd` argument](#cmd).
-An additional parameter may come handy: `--height` which specifies the size of the virtual screen, which may be smaller or bigger than the real one (no problem if you want 10000 lines).

 Example with a filter: